I am an Assistant Professor of Education at Boston University's Wheelock College of Education & Human Development.

-My work has been published in peer-reviewed journals such as Economics of Education Review, Education Finance and Policy, and Educational Researcher.
-It has also been featured in various media outlets such as the Washington Post, FiveThirtyEight, and the 74.
+My work has been published in peer-reviewed journals such as the American Economic Review: Insights, Journal of Public Economics, Economics of Education Review, Education Finance and Policy, and Educational Researcher.
+It has also been featured in various media outlets such as the New York Times, Washington Post, Boston Globe, Time, and FiveThirtyEight.

 I received my Ph.D. in Public Policy from Harvard University in 2020.